-Donald Trump Spy File Is ‘Bogus’ ‘Forgery,’ Security Expert Claims
+Donald Trump Spy File Is ‘Bogus,’ ‘Forgery,’ Security Expert Claims

 Madsen said that he believes that the header of the 35-page document, “Confidential/Sensitive Source,” was an immediate giveaway that it was a sham.

-The former security expert claimed that the standard lingo int he US is “Top Secret; Secret; Confidential.”
-In the UK, Madsen said that they have been using “Top Secret; Secret; Official-Sensitive” since 2014.
+The former security expert claimed that the standard lingo in the U.S. is “Top Secret; Secret; Confidential.”
+In the U.K., Madsen said that they have been using “Top Secret; Secret; Official-Sensitive” since 2014.

+“I’ve not seen the phrase Confidential/Sensitive Source.
 If a dossier includes sensitive information, there will be a warning notice saying something like ‘intelligence sources and methods revealed’ or maybe a code term for that.”

-Another sign that the document is a phony, was its claim that Donald Trump’s lawyer Michael Cohen had a “secret meeting with Kremlin officials… in Prague.”

-Cohen vehemently denied the allegation saying that his passport proves that he has “never been to Prague” in his life.
+Another sign that the document is a phony was its claim that Donald Trump’s lawyer, Michael Cohen, had a “secret meeting with Kremlin officials… in Prague.”
+Cohen vehemently denied the allegation, saying that his passport proves that he has “never been to Prague” in his life.

 .@CNN is in a total meltdown with their FAKE NEWS because their ratings are tanking since election and their credibility will soon be gone!